Hennepin County Public Health is hosting free COVID-19 vaccine clinics March 10, 24 and 31, from 1-6 p.m., at the Brookdale Library.

-Learn more about COVID vaccines, the reward the state is offering first-time vaccine recipients, or find a clinic to receive your vaccine today:
+Learn more about COVID vaccines, rewards the state is offering for kids to get vaccinated, or find a clinic to receive your vaccine today:

 For those families who discovered their students thrive in a distance learning environment, or for those with concerns about resuming in-person learning, Robbinsdale Virtual Academy (RVA) could be right for your family.
 Please know, RVA is not a substitute for distance learning, but a unique school unto itself.

 Face coverings and masks will now be optional across Robbinsdale Area Schools effective Thursday, March 3.
 This includes inside all schools and sites and aboard all school buses and vans, and applies to spectators and guests at district-sanctioned activities and events.

 We are happy to share that the district now has two kinds of COVID tests available for students and families: BD Veritor rapid antigen home tests, and Vault (ACON Flowflex) supervised rapid antigen home tests.